mighdoll/lygia/mediump-translation-review.md

 The mediump translation strategy for LYGIA is well-defined and mostly well-implemented.
 The main issues are:
 1. A few missing conversions (kelemen being most critical)
-2. Some platform conditionals that got lost in translation (ggx.wesl)
+2. ~~Some platform conditionals that got lost in translation (ggx.wesl)~~ ✅ FIXED
 3. Several precision-sensitive functions that haven't been converted yet

 The recommended f32-only approach with saturateMediump clamping is the correct strategy for maximum compatibility.

+## Fixes Applied (2025-10-20)

+### ✅ Fixed Platform Conditionals

+**ggx.wesl** (lighting/common/ggx.wesl:15-45)
+- Added `@if(TARGET_MOBILE)` conditional within `GGXPrecise()` function
+- Lagrange's identity optimization now only used on mobile platforms (matching GLSL behavior)
+- Desktop platforms use standard computation path
+- Tests passing: test/wesl/lighting-common.test.ts

+**cookTorrance.wesl** (lighting/specular/cookTorrance.wesl:11-15)
+- Added `@if(PLATFORM_RPI)` conditional for visibility term selection
+- Raspberry Pi now uses `smithGGXCorrelated_Fast()` for better performance
+- Other platforms use full `smithGGXCorrelated()` implementation
+- Tests passing: test/wesl/lighting-misc.test.ts

+Both fixes ensure the WESL translations now match the GLSL platform-specific optimizations.